Trump Utopia or Dystopia Anthology

-Donald Trump is the 45th President of the United States, a businessman and television personality.
+Donald Trump: 45th President of the United States, businessman and television personality, iconoclast and polarizer.
 This anthology is a time capsule which captures the hopes and fears, thoughts and ideas of writers from all over the world who were asked to share a story in which Trump is the muse.
-He does not have to be the main character; however, the story must show the type of world as a result of his policies.
+He does not have to be the main character, however, the story must show the type of world which might result from his policies.

-* an app which required self-sacrifice to prove that one is a true American,
+* an app which requires self-sacrifice to prove that one is a true American;

-* secret servicemen making difficult choices to save America,
+* Secret Service agents making difficult choices to save America;

-* medieval kings requesting loyalty from men and nature,
+* medieval kings demanding loyalty from both men and nature;

 About The Editors